MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 When using gMSA with non-domain-joined container hosts, information about the ccg.exe plugin that you will be using needs to be added to the credential spec.
 This will be added to a section of the credential spec called *HostAccountConfig*.
 The *HostAccountConfig* section will has three fields that need to be populated:

 - **PortableCcgVersion**: This should be set to "1"
 - **PluginGUID**: The COM CLSID for the ccg.exe plugin.
-This is unique to the plugin being used.
+This is unique to the plugin being used
 - **PluginInput**: Plugin specific input for retrieving user account information from the secret store

 This is an example of a credential spec with the *HostAccountConfig* section added: